 Section 4: Structure.
 The Society shall consist of its regular members, from whom a Board of Directors (hereinafter, "Board") shall be elected.
-The Board, in turn, shall elect from its empaneled Directors the Society's principal officers: President, Vice President-Secretary, and Treasurer.
+The Board, in turn, shall elect from its empaneled Directors the Society's principal officers: President, Vice President, Secretary, and Treasurer.
 The Board may, at is discretion, appoint other officers and agents as it deems necessary to conduct the Society's business and affairs.
 The Board may, at is discretion, create classes of members with limited voting rights and lesser dues.
+Any "Lifetime" member class shall be considered as a regular member (with full voting rights).